 8. Prevent drops

-First thing in the morning, or last thing at night, this probably means you’ve dropped them a few times.
+First thing in the morning, or last thing at night, you’ve dropped them a few times.
 Right onto the floor where you might end up scratching your frame or lenses.

 An eyeglass stand keeps your frame aloft, safe and poised for some evening reading or bedtime TV.
 In the morning, it’ll be within arm’s reach, right where you need them, ready to start the day.

 If a metal glasses stand isn't for you, you should check out this wooden edition.